 Parents sometimes ask me if they should even go through the process of applying for financial aid.
 This question may arise because they know that their incomes are somewhat higher, sometimes significantly, than regional averages, and they are genuinely unsure if they would be eligible to receive aid.
 They furthermore want to know if applying for financial aid will affect their children’s chances of admission.
 To those families I say two things:

 First, if there is any question in your mind at all about your ability to meet a school’s tuition burden, you should apply for financial aid and let the process determine the outcome.
 You will have more information at the end of that process than when you started.
-One thing is certain: if you do not apply for financial aid, you will not receive it.
+While not every applicant for financial aid may qualify for tuition assistance, you should know that there are a wide range of household income profiles that do qualify for financial aid based on several other financial considerations beyond income.
+For this reason, there is no clearly discernible “cutoff” for household incomes when it comes to households who qualify for financial aid.

 What to expect next